helium/HIP/0000-oui-additional-addresses.md

 Accepatable alternatives could include:<br />
 1. Lower the costing of the offering to purchase a 8 block from $800 to $80.
-2. Allow the sale of singular addresse space at around $10 per address.
+2. Allow the sale of singular address space at around $10 per address.
 3. rent device space per year at a much reduced price of around $5 per address,<br />
    knowing the space is getting used and paid for yearly.
 <!--
 This is your chance to discuss your proposal in the context of the whole design space.
 This is probably the most important section!